Wake Up in the Sky: Music video

 The accompanying music video was directed by Florent Dechard and Mars, and premiered on October 31, 2018.
 The video shows Mane, Mars and Black wearing glittering 1970s-style suits along with jewelry.
 The video opens with Mane sitting in front of a mirror in a dressing room, wearing a long, white fur coat over a white suit.
 He then joins Mars and Black to perform on a stage.
 The artists perform with vintage microphones as a 1980s soul music trio in front of the stage's jazz theater curtain.
 They alternate front-man roles as they sing and coordinate movements.
 During the performance, Mane gives a rose to a woman in the audience and Black performs his "signature 'Zeze' dance move".
 Clips of the trio drinking champagne and celebrating with women are intercut with them singing.

 Billboards Michael Saponara found the music video "stunning", while KC Orcutt from XXL called the video "lighthearted" and the idea behind it "fun".
 Aaron Williams of Uproxx felt that it was a "tongue-in-cheek homage to the television performances of yesterday", likening it to the program American Bandstand.
+Trace Cowen from Complex deemed the video to be "all flash and croons."
 Idolator's Mike Wass compared the visual's "retro aesthetic" to Mars's music video for "Finesse" (2018), deeming it "super suave".
-The video has received over 500 million views on YouTube.
+The video has received over 675 million views on YouTube.

-Live Performances
+Live performances

-During the Bruno Mars Live (2022-2024), the singer performed it as a medley with "That's What I Like" and "Please Me" on his shows.
-Starting on October 4, 2024, "Calling All My Lovelies" was added to the set list along with samples of "Gorilla" and "Wake Up in the Sky".
+During the Bruno Mars Live (2022-2024), the singer performed it as a medley with "That's What I Like" (2017) and "Please Me" (2019) on his shows.
+Starting on October 4, 2024, "Calling All My Lovelies" (2016) was added to the set list along with samples of "Gorilla" (2012) and "Wake Up in the Sky".